laurenyeager/Meta_analysis_class/README.md

 # Meta_analysis_class
-Code, files, etc for Metaanalysis in Ecology class
+Code, files, etc for Meta-analysis in Ecology class

 Just changing some stuff